7.12.08

 VIP launch party in Belfast

 Videomorphose was invited by a portuguese events company to do the live visuals for the exclusive launch party of the new MDC Corporation 200M investment in Belfast city centre - Victoria Square.
+The VIP party took place under the giant dome with top british musicians, a lounge dj and two big projection surfaces (a white wall and a giant curtain.

 This is a very important recognition of our work, as this was the biggest MDC investment in Ireland (with an impressive 800,000 sq ft construction area), and the lauch party to media, investors, VIPs and business partners was an obvious highlight.